meghna-saxena/typescript/README.md

 `myName = 30;` // throws compilation error, number cant be assigned to string

 - If we go back to JS file, it still shows the reassignment of the variable even though we get a compilation error.
 - Why it compiles?
-Because its a default behavior, TS compiler warns/throws error, but it compiles nonetheless to give a chnace to run the code because maybe due to some import statement in html files or other place which TS doesnt knows about, but code still works once its compiled.
+Because its a default behavior, TS compiler warns/throws error, but it compiles nonetheless to give a chance to run the code because maybe due to some import statement in html files or other place which TS doesnt knows about, but code still works once its compiled.
 However then its not a TS-friendly application.

 - You can suppress this behavior: